alessioalex/ClientManager/README.md

 ## Testing

 I've chosen Mocha for all tests in this project.
-To run unit tests & function tests use 'npm test' in the application root (make sure things are setup properly -> the app can connect to MongoDB, can bind to the specified port).
+To run test suite in the command line use the following command in the application root (make sure things are setup properly -> the app can connect to MongoDB, can bind to the specified port):

+    npm test

 If you're testing on Windows, run the following commands in the terminal:

     npm install mocha@1.1.0 -g